 Courses may be taken at Danville Community College prior to admission to the AAS Dental Hygiene program.
 DCC and Virginia Western Community College have agreed to a sequence of courses that will satisfy all non-DNH coursework requirements.
-This sequence may be taken through DCC's First-Year Studies program.
+This sequence may be taken through DCC's First Year Studies program.

-Early Childhood Development
+Early Childhood Education

 Length: A full time student may complete this program in four semesters.
+Students who have developmental requirements may need more semesters to complete this program.

-Purpose: The Early Childhood Development curriculum is designed for students who plan to work with children from birth through age eight years using developmentally appropriate practices.
-The Associate of Applied Science Degree program is primarily designed to benefit persons interested in employment in the child development field immediately after completion of community college studies.
+Purpose: The Early Childhood Education curriculum is designed for students who plan to work with children from birth through age eight years using developmentally appropriate practices.
+This curriculum provides the student with skills in areas documented by Virginia Competencies for Early Childhood Professionals.
+The Associate of Applied Science Degree program is primarily designed to benefit persons interested in employment in the care and education of young children immediately after completion of community college studies.
 However, several adjustments in program schedules are available to enable a student to prepare for transfer to a baccalaureate degree program in Early Childhood Education.